 Next, our abundance estimates assumed that capture and recapture events are random samples of the population.
 Angling methods often have a size selection bias, thereby limiting abundance estimates to a size range susceptible to angling, resulting in a conservative estimate of the total population.
+While there is always some level of bias, we feel with a size range of 176 to 639 mm TL was a good representation of the population.
 We also question the validity of our assumption of equal catchability of individual fish between sampling events.
 Two individual fish were recaptured during multiple days within a survey, indicating that marked fish were continually susceptible to angling.
 We additionally suspect that marked and released fish may not have immediately mixed thoroughly back into the population.
 Although we attempted to release marked fish evenly throughout Deadwater Slough, we anecdotally observed anglers congregating in particular areas of the slough to socialize or exploit “good” fishing locales.
 Violations of the assumption of equal catchability between marked and unmarked fish may lead to an overestimate of abundance of Northern Pikeminnow in our study if marked fish have lower catchability.
 This bias will be proportional to the difference in catchability of marked and unmarked fish.
 As an example, if marked fish were only 70% as likely to be caught as unmarked fish, the true abundance is closer to 70% of our abundance estimate.
 This would additionally account for marked and released fish being “hook shy” for a period of time.
 The adjusted delayed-mixing Schnabel estimator may account for these biases; however the magnitude of bias is unknown.

 The spring abundance estimate was smaller than fall abundance estimates due to the spring CPUE being approximately half of the mean fall CPUE (Table 1).
 Although our approach assumed equal capture probabilities between the fall and spring surveys, we believe that higher spring flows may result in lower capture probabilities of Northern Pikeminnow.
 Therefore, we believe our spring abundance estimate to be conservative.